Shader modules

 Create a directory called shaders

-and the fragment shader in a file called shader.frag
+store the shaders in a file called shader.slang

 should be: